Foreign nationals told to leave Lebanon as war fears surge

 US President Joe Biden, asked by reporters if he thought Iran would stand down, said: “I hope so.
 I don’t know.”

-On Sunday, Jordanian Foreign Minister Ayman Safadi will visit Tehran to meet his Iranian counterpart, his ministry said.
+Jordanian Foreign Minister Ayman Safadi was due in Tehran for a rare visit to discuss “the situation in the region”, Amman said.

+The Israeli military was “determined to continue fighting until we fundamentally change the security situation in the north”, said Home Front Command chief Rafi Gilo.

+“We… are prepared for any scenario and any response”, Gilo said according to an army statement.

 Haniyeh’s killing “has brought the Middle East to its moment of greatest peril in years”, the International Crisis Group (ICG) think tank said in a report issued on Saturday.

-On April 13, Iran launched its first ever direct attack on Israeli soil, firing a barrage of drones and missiles — most of which were intercepted — after a strike killed Revolutionary Guards at Tehran’s consulate in Damascus.
+On April 13, Iran fired a barrage of drones and missiles at Israel — most of which were intercepted — after a deadly strike on Tehran’s consulate in Damascus.

 The ICG said that securing “a long overdue ceasefire” in Gaza was “the best way of meaningfully reducing tensions in the region”.